Tomorrow is the 4th anniversary of the paperback release of my book Measures of Success: React Less, Lead Better, Improve More.

 Looking back to the release, I took an odd approach, perhaps, in that the eBook and Kindle version were available first, in August 2018, I think.

 I wanted to test my hypothesis about people being willing to buy the book.
-Once I saw eBook sales start coming in (and positive feedback), I made the investment in getting the paperback book created (a professional page design and layout process).
+Once I saw eBook sales start coming in (and getting positive feedback), I made the investment in getting the paperback book created (a professional page design and layout process).
 By the way, the phrase “self-publishing” is a misnomer.
 My company is the publisher, but I didn't do it myself!

 For my next book, The Mistakes That Make Us, my company will be the publisher again, but the plan is to launch Kindle and paperback versions together at the same time.
 Probably this summer.
 But I need to finish the manuscript first!
 I'm almost there.
 That's my main focus these days, finishing that up.